jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 ### Create the Auth Service

 We'll create an authentication service to handle everything about authentication in our app.
-Go ahead and create an `Auth.js` file in the root directory.
+Go ahead and create an `Auth.js` file in the `src` directory.

 Before we add code, you need to install `auth0-js` package like so:

 ```bash
 npm install auth0-js --save
 ```

+_src/Auth.js_

 Open up the `Auth.js` file and add code to it like so: